When a 10-year-old child asked to meet the firefighters who saved his life, he wasn’t expecting two of them to be incarcerated.

 Submitted by Lt.
 JJ Hernandez

-Learn more about the CDCR/CAL FIRE camps and firefighters.
+Learn more about firefighters and CDCR/CAL FIRE camps.

 Follow CDCR on YouTube, Facebook, X (formerly Twitter).
 Listen to the CDCR Unlocked podcast.